IvanC987/SimpleLLaMA/docs/pretraining/tokenization/project.md

 Note the `vocab_size=8192` part.
 This is a value that we can adjust as needed.
 A vocabulary size of `8192` means that we undergo compression until we have 8192 mapping in our dict.
 One can think of it as a balancer: If vocab size is set too low (e.g. 256), BPE will collaspe into character level tokenization.
 However if vocab size is too large, like 1 million, it will converge towards something like a word level tokenizer.
-Generally, BPE tokenizers have vocabulary size of 32k+, however since we are dealing with ascii only dataset, 8192 works fine.
+Generally, BPE tokenizers have vocabulary sizes of 32K+ for multilingual models.
+However, for ASCII-only with a 50B token budget, 8192 prevents sparsity issues while maintaining good compression (~3.9 characters per token).
+A 32K vocab would spread training signal too thin across rarely-seen tokens.

 #### Key Design Choices